Battle for Cove Energy heads for showdown

 "If Shell want to make an argument, they can get to 260 pence without breaking sweat.
 Is Cove the only option?
 No, but it is an option," the analyst said.

-Cove owns an 8.5 percent stake in a Mozambique license containing some of the big gas discoveries, while U.S. explorer Anadarko (APC.N) has a 36.5 percent stake in the license, meaning Shell could turn its attention to a deal with Anadarko should it decide against the Cove deal.
+Cove owns an 8.5 percent stake in a Mozambique licence containing some of the big gas discoveries, while U.S. explorer Anadarko (APC.N) has a 36.5 percent stake in the licence, meaning Shell could turn its attention to a deal with Anadarko should it decide against the Cove deal.

 Other points of entry to East Africa for Shell could include tie-ups with Italy's ENI (ENI.MI), which has also found gas in Mozambique, or BG Group BG.L and Exxon Mobil (XOM.N), which have discoveries off the coast of Tanzania.